boots-edu/textbook/source/text/10-webz-advanced/tutorial.md

 {: .note-title }
 > Editing Build Files
 >
-> We won't normally ask you to edit your build files; this is a special case just to make it easier to get started on the assignment.
+> Once again, we won't normally ask you to edit your build files; this is a special case just to make it easier to get started on the assignment.

 1. Make sure you save all the files, commit your changes, and push them to Github.